YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 # TensorLet: A C++ library for popular tensor decompositions

+## Pre-requisite
 <details>
-<summary> Pre-requisite </summary>
-Users need to install the following packages and add them to specific paths according to your CMakeLists.txt file.
+<summary> Users need to install the following packages and add them to specific paths according to your CMakeLists.txt file. </summary>

 1. Basic matrix library, Eigen: https://eigen.tuxfamily.org/dox/